Illinois / Macoupin County

 What is the weather like in Brighton, IL year-round?

-Residents experience four distinct seasons in Brighton, with warm summers reaching up to 89°F and cold winters dropping to 22°F. The area receives about 39 inches of rainfall annually and enjoys sunshine 56% of the year, offering a comfortable Midwest climate.
+Brighton experiences four distinct seasons, with warm summers reaching highs of 89°F and cold winters dipping to 22°F. The area receives about 39 inches of rainfall annually and enjoys sunshine on 56% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter